4 Tips for Mastering Email Marketing in Your Law Firm

 Automated drip campaigns are one of the most integral components of an effective email strategy.
 In addition to saving you time by automating the vast majority of your touchpoints, it ensures consistent communication with your target audience.

 Automated drip campaigns are emails that are triggered by your audience’s behaviors.
 For example, when they subscribe to your content, submit a contact form, book a consultation, or opt-in to receive an eBook, they will get enrolled in a drip campaign that sends them a series of emails over a specified time period.

 You can include a variety of content in these emails, but the content should be reflective of whatever they opted in to receive.
 The follow-up email they receive after submitting a contact form to book a consultation should be different than the follow-up email they receive after downloading a whitepaper.
 The goal of a drip campaign is to nurture the recipient: you provide value over time, rather than focusing on an immediate sale.
 As the sequence progresses, you can include more conversion-focused content.

-If you specialize in multiple practice areas or different case types within the personal injury umbrella, list segmentation will be incredibly beneficial to your email marketing.
+If you specialize in multiple practice areas or different case types within your specialty, list segmentation will be incredibly beneficial to your email marketing.